MediaX-SJTU/MediaX/content/publication/An End-to-End Learning Framework/index.md

 ---
-title: 'Adaptive Mutual Supervision for Weakly-Supervised Temporal Action Localization'
+title: 'An End-to-End Learning Framework for Video Compression'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Chen Ju
-  - Peisen Zhao
-  - Siheng Chen
-  - Ya Zhang
+  - Guo Lu
   - Xiaoyun Zhang
+  - Wanli Ouyang
+  - Li Chen
+  - Zhiyong Gao
-  - Qi Tian
+  - Dong Xu,

 # Author notes (optional)
 # author_notes: